stzr1123/stzr1123.github.io/about.md

 I'm a software engineer powered by a good night's sleep and good ideas.

 Let's link and meet up over Zoom.
-I'm open to contract and remote work.
+I'm open to remote contract work.

 Drop me a line on [LinkedIn](https://www.linkedin.com/in/esteban-zacharzewski)!